 You can check your flood risk in several ways.

 One map created by Parallel using Environment Agency data can show you how at-risk your area is.

-All you have to do is input your postcode and the map will show you in detail which areas near your home are most at risk.
+To use it, type in your postcode and the map will show you which areas near your house are at risk from flood events.

-Risk is ranked in bands which range from “high”, a greater than one in 30 chance of flooding in a year, to “very low” – a one in 1,000 chance in a year.
+The flood risk is divided into bands of varying severity, ranging from “high”, a greater than one in 30 chance of flooding in a year, to “very low” – a one in 1,000 chance in a year.

 All these tools show current risk, rather than potential future risk as a result of climate change.

 For a better idea of the impact of floods on your area in the future,

 Climate Central’s flood map shows projections for between 2030 and 2100.
 Break the cycle of poverty for good